Bonf6059/ISA-Medieval/README.md

 - Add desert specific stuff like a new medicine made with aloe vera and the plant aloe vera (texture from vanilla expanded plants more plants)
 - Need to remove VFEM2 plants
 - Need to update alchemy recipes
-- Need to make sleetherb more resistant to cold and sagewick to hot
-- Need to move sagewick and Alraun to MOD folder (must be created first)
 - Add/change alchemy recipes to use Alraun and maybe sagewick
-- Add new potion that lower psy sensitivity to 0 or almost and consc.
+- Add recipe and texture to preil potion
 - Add new clothings texture in the misc apparel

 # Old updates

+25/08/2026
+- Moved sagewick and Alraun to MOD folder
+- Made sleetherb more resistant to heat and sagewick to cold
-24/08/2026 - "Optimization is the name of the game"
+- Add new potion that lower psy sensitivity and consciusnes 24/08/2026 - "Optimization is the name of the game"
 - Reorganized files
 - Drying rack and related items are active only if stoneborn cuisine is not installed